I wrote about the launch of the new American Express Explorer credit card just over a week ago, and interest in the new card is definitely growing.

 Here’s a screenshot of an Explorer cardholder logged into their Amex online account, with the Starwood and Hilton transfer options showing:

-American Express 'Explorer' card has 100,000 bonus Membership Rewards Gateway points on offer.
+The American Express Explorer Card has a Point Hacks exclusive 100,000 bonus Membership Rewards Gateway points on offer.
 Includes $400 travel credit each year, free American Express lounge access plus a range of insurances and high points earn rates on spend.

-- 100,000 Membership Rewards Gateway points, when you spend a minimum of $1,500 on eligible purchases in the first 3 months of approval
+- 100,000 Membership Rewards Gateway points, when you apply through our exclusive link by 21st March 2019, are approved and spend $1,500 within the first 3 months

 - $400 travel credit every year